 - Services based (or functions based; ideal for microservices architectures)

 - Dynamic access to cloud resources

-It’s key to understand that serverless computing is not a good fit for all use cases however.
-The best use cases usually include applications that are net new “cloud-native” architectures, which require elasticity, and that are based on services-oriented architectures such as microservices architectures.
+It’s key to understand that serverless computing is not a good fit for all use case however.
+The best use cases usually include applications that are net new “cloud-native” architectures, which require elasticity, and that are based on service-oriented architectures such as microservices architectures.